 Plans and Studies

-Notice of Trail Closure: Construction of the NFATC Child Care Center is to begin in early November 2017.
-The portion of recreational trail on NFATC property, adjacent to Alcova Heights Park, will be closed.
+Notice of Trail Closure: Construction of the NFATC Child Care Center began in early November 2017.
+The portion of recreational trail on NFATC property, adjacent to Alcova Heights Park, is now closed.
 The closure is in accordance with a March 2017 Department of State letter informing Arlington County of the closing, as discussed in public meetings at the time of the Master Plan Update.

 In the Spring of 2016, the General Services Administration (GSA) and the State Department initiated an update to the Master Plan for the NFATC, the first Master Plan Update conducted for the campus, located in the Alcova Heights Neighborhood, since 1989.
 The purpose of the update was to provide for facility renovation, expansion and security improvements to support population growth at the NFATC campus over the next decade.
 Following the National Environmental Policy Act (NEPA) process, GSA issued a Finding of No Significant Impact (FONSI) on April 6, 2017 and the National Capital Planning Commission approved (NCPC) approved the Master Plan Update on June 1, 2017.
 Most recently, the Master Plan update was approved, with information on the implementation of individual projects forthcoming.

 - Arlington County’s Comments on the Final EA